 Stakeholder Survey Summary Participants were asked to rank common park elements on a scale from 1-5 where 5 is most important and 1 is least important.
 This is a composite of all the surveys received from each meeting.

 The Anhold team will utilize this information as well as guidance from the NRDAR Trustees to shape the conceptual design of the park.
 Additional public meetings will be used to share the conceptual design and further finalize the design plans.
-Public meetings and comment are expected in April (NOTE: these meetings were cancelled due to the Coronavirus Pandemic.
-The public comment period from July 20 through August 07 is intended to take the place of face to face meetings).
+Public meetings and comments were expected in April of 2020.
+These meetings were canceled due to the Coronavirus Pandemic.
+The public comment period from July 20, 2020 through August 07, 2020, was intended to take the place of face-to-face meetings.